open-autonomy/spot/specification/V2/README.md

 # Spot Protocol Version 2

 This document describes Version 2 of the Spot Specification.
-Support for Version 2 is indicated by the `ProtocolVersion` field in the message header.
+Support for Version 2 is indicated by the `Protocol` and `Version` field in the [message header](MessageHeaders.md).

 # Changeset
 The following table describes the changeset between Version 2 and Version 1 of the Spot standard: